MSwoboda/yvent/README.md

 **Note:** Make sure that any adhesive applied to the threads does not leak into the input chamber, especially the narrowing after the input port.

-## Competitive Analysis [opinion by Michał Swoboda]

-This project has been created as a direct response to current solutions of 'open-source ventilators' for the COVID-19 pandemic.
-While the enthusiasm of the engineering community has been commendable, the results of this enthusiasm have been depressing.
-It is sad to see the brightest minds of the engineering community (MIT) design, develop, and promote a half-baked, student project (eVent .
-This and many other Arduino-based 'open-source ventilators', while built by smart, hard-working, and well-meaning people, showcase a lack of understanding of medical device design, disregard for risk control, and low-level understanding of the problem.
-The 'it's better than nothing' attitude fails to notice that integration of a bad technology can have profound negative on the healthcare system.

 ## Failure Reporting

 We encourage everyone interested in the project to 3D print and try out the yVent on your own.
 All you need is a 3D printer, lung model (could be a balloon but ventilator test lungs works best), and a 0.3-2psi pressure source.
 If you'd like to add PEEP, a PEEP valve is necessary.
 Please post all problems you enocunter in the Github's issues section along with a description of how the device was printed, the test setup, a detailed description of the problem, and possible solutions.